Jump to topic

 Additionally, radial keratotomy will not be the first choice listed in an ophthalmology clinic.
 Better, more precise refractive procedures are available, including LASIK.

-Additionally, individuals can undergo LASIK on both eyes in the same session.
+LASIK is performed with a laser.
+This laser removes tissue from the central cornea.
+Patients can undergo LASIK on both eyes in the same session.
 This differs from radial keratotomy, which can only be done on one eye in one session.

 An eye surgeon may not prescribe LASIK for individuals who underwent radial keratotomy and now face a deterioration in vision problems.
 Instead, photorefractive keratectomy may be a more suitable and less invasive procedure in these cases.
 It is best to consult a surgeon to understand all options available.